What is a scar?

 Radiation.
 This can be used for scars that don't respond to other treatments.

 Hypertrophic scars are similar to keloid scars.
-But they do not grow as big as keloid scars.
+But they don't grow as big as keloid scars and remain within the area of the original injury.
 They may also respond better to treatment.
 Hypertrophic scars may also look red, and are often thick and raised.
 They often start to develop within weeks after the skin injury.
 These scars may get better on their own.
 But that may take up to a year or more.
-In treating hypertrophic scars, steroids may be the first treatment.
+Steroids may be the first treatment used to treat hypertrophic scars.
 But there isn't one simple cure.
 Steroids may be injected.
 Or they may be placed right on the scar, although topical application may not be useful.
 These scars may also be removed surgically.
 Often steroid injections are used along with the surgery.
-The injections may continue up to 2 years after the surgery to help maximize healing and decrease the chance of the scar returning.
+The injections may be required up to 2 years after the surgery to help maximize healing and decrease the chance of the scar returning.
 Like keloids, hypertrophic scars may respond to topical silicone dioxide application.

 Contractures occur when a large area of skin is damaged and lost, resulting in a scar.
 The scar formation pulls the edges of the skin together, causing a tight area of skin.
 This can then affect the muscles, joints, and tendons.
 This causes a decrease in movement.
 There are many different surgery options for contractures, including:

 Skin graft or skin flap.
 Skin grafts or skin flaps are done after the scar tissue is removed.
 For a skin graft, skin is replaced or attached to a part of the body that is missing skin.
 Skin grafts are done by taking a piece of healthy skin from another area of the body (called the donor site) and attaching it to the needed area.
-Skin flaps are similar to skin grafts, where a part of the skin is taken from another area.
-But with skin flaps, the skin that is taken has its own blood supply.
-The part of skin that is used includes the underlying blood vessels, fat, and muscles.
+Skin flaps are geometric cuts near the scar allowing local skin to be moved over the scar area.
 Flaps may be used when the area that is missing the skin does not have a good blood supply.
 That may be because of the location or because of damage to the vessels.

 Z-plasty.
-This procedure uses a Z-shaped incision to help decrease the amount of contractures of the nearby skin.
-It also may try to relocate the scar so that its edges look more like the normal lines and creases of the skin.
+This type of flap uses a Z-shaped incision to help decrease the amount of contractures of the nearby skin.
+It also may try to reorient the scar so that its edges look more like the normal lines and creases of the skin.
 Small stitches may be used to help hold the skin in place.

 Tissue expansion.
 This is a newer method.
 It uses a process that increases the amount of existing tissue available for reconstructive purposes.
 This procedure is often used in addition to the flap surgery.